 - Shake Shack.
 If you’re a cult member riding that flat burger train, you can now get your Shake Shack fix in River Oaks, Rice Village and behind center field.

 - $1 Hot Dogs.
 I’m not a hotdog person, and I don’t understand why anyone would need to eat 4 of them (that’s the limit per person), but if you’re looking for a more traditional ballpark food to nosh on, then head over to a game on a Tuesday night for dollar dogs.

 - Jim Bean Bourbon.
 When you need to take the edge off and beer just isn’t doing it for you, perhaps a fancy cocktail might?
 Seriously, this stadium is getting nicer and nicer by the minute!

 - Karbach.
 Albeit part of the Anheuser-Busch franchise, Karbach offers some darn good beer to the Houston public and pairs oh so nicely with rooftop open game.
+The bar (section 404) also has an amazing view of downtown!
 PS they gave us these sweet jerseys!